ghztomash/rene-panel/README.md

 * Alternatively you can use 4 x 6 pin headers, 2 x 10 pin headers, 2 x 12 pin headers.
 Whatever is easier to get.

 Note: On the back there are optional footprints for resistors and capacitors to debounce the switches.
 Those are really not necessary to populate.
 But if you do decide to populate them, you can use some values like 120R and 100nF and break the corresponding SB briges.
+(This is not tested as no bounce issues were observed)

 ## Instructions